trendless/phanpy_ynh/doc/DESCRIPTION.md

-This Phanpy YunoHost App is packaged directly from upstream Release package.
+This Phanpy YunoHost App is built from uptream Phanpy stable branch source.

+## Difference

+built with custom `.env`

+* retire references to `phanpy.social` website
+* change app name to «Phanpy for YunoHost»
+* custom Privacy Policy

 ## Features